Assessment Criteria for the Good Governance Awards

 - Are the bankers listed?

-- Does it name the Chair?
+- Does it name the Chairperson?

 - Does it name the Company Secretary?